nmimusic/trademark_guideline/README.md

-# Guidelines for NJB Works
+# NJB Trademark Guidelines
 -----
 ## Article 1
-These regulations are guidelines related to software and media materials (hereinafter referred to as contents) provided by Radio New Japan Broadcasting Club (hereinafter referred to as NJB).
+These rules are the guidelines for Naka-mura Jukebox (formerly Radio New Japan Broadcasting Club.
+Hereinafter NJB) guidelines relating to trademarks.

 ## Article 2
-The purpose of these Rules is to establish standards for permitting and denying the use of content provided by NJB and to avoid confusion.
+The purpose of these rules is to set out the criteria for granting and denying use of the NJB's trade marks and logos and to avoid confusion.
+The main trademarks are listed below, including logos.

+* NAKA-MURA JUKEBOX
+* 中村ジュークボックス (in Japanese)
+* NJB Records
+* Ruritania
+* Kamuriki Linux
+* Univalent Versatile Environment
+* Moevalent
+* Nako
+* Alis Linux/GNU/X
+* DebISO

-## Article 3.
+## Article 3
-Users agree to these Rules by listening to, downloading, and using the following Content.
-Use of Content not in accordance with the Guidelines is not permitted.
+The use of trademarks without agreement to the content of the guidelines is not permitted.

-(i) NJB Media Materials

-(ii) Programmes broadcast on NJB

-(iii) Kamuriki Linux media assets: Logos, background images, etc.

-(iv) Univalent GNU/Linux media assets: Logos, background images, etc.

-(v) Birdland and Ruritania's works

-## Article 4.
+## Article 4
-The use of content that meets the following conditions for non-commercial use is permitted.
-The definition of non-commercial use is provided in Article 5.
+For the (i) to (iii) in article 3, the use of a trade mark for non-commercial use is only permitted if the following conditions are met The definition of non-commercial use is found in article 6.

-(i) What is mentioned is each content.
+(i) References to the use of the trade mark are to the respective products which have not been modified.<br>

-(ii) not infringe on the rights of third parties.
+(ii) No infringement of the rights of third parties is made.<br>

-(iii) Expressions for the purpose of transmitting specific thoughts and beliefs shall not be included.
+(iii) It does not include any expression intended to disseminate particular ideas and beliefs.<br>

-(iv) Has not shown approval, support, or affiliation with NJB unless NJB has approved and taken responsibility for it.
+(iv) Does not indicate that it is endorsed, supported or affiliated with the NJB unless the NJB endorses and accepts responsibility for it.<br>

-(v) Do not register trademarks, designs, or make any other exclusive use.
+(v) It does not register trademarks, designs or make any other exclusive use.<br>

-(vi) Clearly state that it is a derivative work, or make it easy to recognize that it is a derivative work.
+(vi) It is clearly marked as a derivative work or is easily identifiable as such.<br>

+## Article 5
+For (iii) in article 3, when distributing unofficial binaries, only a version with the trademark removed is permitted, unless the NJB approves and accepts liability.

-## Article 5.
+## Article 6
-Non-commercial use is defined as the production and sale of works by individuals or groups of people.
-Consideration may be received for the distribution of works.
+Non-Commercial use is defined as production and sale by individuals or amateur groups.
+Consideration for distribution of the Work may be received.
 The maximum amount of consideration is not defined.

-## Article 6.
+## Article 7
-Explicit authorisation by the NJB is required for uses other than those referred to in Article 4.
-These include the followings:
+Explicit permission for use by the NJB is required for uses other than those specified in Articles 4 and 5.
+Examples are provided below.

-(i) All commercial use.
+(I) All commercial uses.<br>

-(ii) Products that use the logo of NJB and each brand, such as T-shirts and stickers.
+(ii) Goods bearing the logo of NJB and each label, such as T-shirts, stickers, etc.<br>

-(iii) all services related to (I) and (ii) above.
+(iii) all services related to above (I) and (ii).<br>

-## Article 7.
+## Article 8
-As a general rule, the following uses are not permitted.
+In principle, the following uses are not permitted.<br>

-(i) Use as a company name.
+(I) Use as a company name.<br>

-(ii) Use of domain names for commercial purposes.
+(ii) Use in a commercial domain name.<br>

-(iii) Use for the purpose of disparaging NJB and brands, except for caricatures.
+(iii) Use to disparage the NJB or the labels, except for caricatures.<br>

-## Article 8.
-If you have any questions, please contact us at knjbfm[at]gmail.com

 -----

-Established on 17 June 2023
+17 June 2023 Established

-Added of concrete examples of Article 3 (iii) and (iv) on 18 June 2023
+18 June 2023 Added of concrete examples of (iii) and (iv) in article 3 17 July 2023 Corrected some expressions, changed e-mail addresses 1 February 2024 Purpose and organisation name changed

-Changed the E-mail address on 17 July 2023